I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/scsiwmi/ne-scsiwmi-scsiwmi_enable_disable_control.md

 req.lib :
 req.dll :
 req.irql :
+topictype :
+apitype :
+apilocation :
+apiname :
+product : Windows
+targetos : Windows
 req.typenames : SCSIWMI_ENABLE_DISABLE_CONTROL
 req.product : Windows 10 or later.
 ---

 # SCSIWMI_ENABLE_DISABLE_CONTROL Enumeration
 The SCSIWMI_ENABLE_DISABLE_CONTROL enumerator is used to specify what to enable or disable.
+<div class="alert"><b>Note</b>  The SCSI port driver and SCSI miniport driver models may be altered or unavailable in the future.
+Instead, we recommend using the <a href="https://msdn.microsoft.com/en-us/windows/hardware/drivers/storage/storport-driver">Storport driver</a> and <a href="https://msdn.microsoft.com/en-us/windows/hardware/drivers/storage/storport-miniport-drivers">Storport miniport</a> driver models.</div><div> </div>

 ## Syntax
 ````